jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/netconf-mounting.md

 ## Step 1 Install Features

-This can be done using either the Frinx ODL Distribution feature manager at
+This can be done using the Karaf CLI:

-<http://localhost:8181/index.html#/featuremgr/index> or the Karaf CLI:

     feature:install odl-restconf
     feature:install odl-netconf-connector-all